 As with any digital threat, there were various actions ICS practitioners could take to prevent their systems being compromised by WannaCry.
 Verve Industrial recommended the following:

-This ransomware was released in 2016 but continued to be very active in 2017.
-As with many recent malware attacks Locky was delivered as an email that appeared be an invoice needing payment with an attached Microsoft Word document that led to the encryption of data and the demand for bitcoin payment.
+This ransomware was released in 2016, but continued to be very active and prevalent in 2017.
+As with many recent malware attacks, Locky was delivered as an email that appeared be an invoice needing payment with an attached Microsoft Word document that led to the encryption of data and the demand for bitcoin payment.

 Locky managed to infect 10.7% of all ICS computers assessed in the Kaspersky survey.